pborenstein/pborenstein.com.2019/src/articles/categories.md

 ### Working with articles in the same category

-To work with articles in the same category, we introduce the `categories` collection.^[We can call this anything we want.]
+We can work with articles in the same category by creating a `categories` collection.^[We can call this anything we want.]
 To list
 all of the articles in